igorperic17/project-lynk-ai/README.md

 https://www.spaceappschallenge.org/2023/find-a-team/project-lynk-ai/?tab=project

-A full-stack web app in Next.js using to match NASA's open source projects to your open source contributor profile using Large Language Models and semantic vector embeddings.
+A full-stack web app in Next.js using to match NASA's open source projects to your open source contributor profile using Large Language Models (self-hosted llama2-7b) and semantic vector embeddings (PostgreSQL on Supabase + pgvector).

 ## Hi-Res video